Neustadt an der Weinstraße: Regular events

 Since 1949, as part of the German Wine Festival, the German Wine Queen has been chosen and crowned in Neustadt.
 The high point of the festival, which traditionally takes place at the end of September/beginning of October, is the largest Vintners' Parade in Germany.

 Other wine festivals take place regularly, usually at weekends from almond blossom time in March/April until October.
 Especially well known are the Gimmeldingen Almond Blossom Festival, the Eselshautfest in Mußbach and the Andergasser Fest in Hambach.

 At the end of August the German Wine Road Adventure Day takes place, when the German Wine Road is closed to motorised traffic – even in Neustadt – and is only open to cyclists and pedestrians.

+There's also a Christmas festival at the Marktplatz square in the Altstadt.
+A large Christmas tree is usually put on the north side of the square.

 Patronage

-Neustadt was the patron of the U-Boat U 26 in the German Bundesmarine.
+Neustadt was the patron of the U-boat U 26 in the German Bundesmarine.
 Since 1978 it has sponsored a Lufthansa Airbus and, since 2000, ICE train of the Deutsche Bahn.
 In March 2007 it took on the sponsorship of a train on the Rhine-Neckar S-Bahn.

-Economy

-The largest local employer is BASF, located in Ludwigshafen am Rhein – one of the largest chemical companies in the world.